olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 image: whatsapp.jpg            # (custom) image only for meta `property="og:image"`, save your image # inside path of `static/img/_posts`
 ---

-# Before you read this article
+# Before you read this

 This article is a collection of relevant information and reference links to enrich the discussion of whether unauthorized parties can obtain access to WhatsApp messages without user explicit consent.